 Most operators offer that matches 100% of the deposit bonus.
 For example, if you deposit $300, the room will give you another $300 in bonus funds.

 These bonuses are generally released gradually.
 As you play and generate rake, smaller chunks of the bonus will be transferred to your real money account, effectively increasing your win rate while the bonus is active.

 Some online poker rooms including WSOP NV also provide no deposit bonuses as part of the welcome offer.
 As the name suggests, players only need to sign up for an account and verify their details.

 After that, they receive a small amount in free funds or tournament tickets, which they can use to play in real money games and win real money prizes.

 From time to time, online poker rooms also offer bonuses to existing players.
-These bonuses are very similar to welcome offers for new players, requiring players to make a deposit and the operator matches 100% of the deposited funds.
+These bonuses are similar to welcome offers for new players, requiring players to deposit and the operator matches 100% of the deposited funds.
 WSOP NV usually offers 100% up to $500 as part of reload bonus offer.